Southeast

 Be sure to explore the “New” State Capitol, the Old State Capitol (one of the most impressive examples of Gothic architecture in the country) and the Old Governor’s Mansion.
 Through exploring each of these buildings, you’ll learn about the state’s storied political history, riddled with scandals, assassinations, and mystery.

-Watermark Baton Rouge, Autograph Collection
+WATERMARK Baton Rouge, Autograph Collection

 Top rated